lebedajaromir/AdressBook/readme.md

 Users are stored in PostgreSQL database, contacts are stored in FireStore.

 Project can be run locally, test db can be created with Dockerfile that is also included.
-Docker compose can be used to dockeriye the whole solution.
+Docker compose can be used to dockerize the whole solution.
 For demonstration purposes is project deployed to heroku too (using travis ci).

 The url of project at heroku is